 The north end of Lake Waubesa is surrounded by the Capital Spring State Recreation Area and features the new Lower Yahara River Trail and bike-pedestrian bridge.
 The south end of the lake receives spring water from Swan Creek, Murphy Creek and Bogholt Deep Spring, which buffers the high-quality Waubesa Wetlands from nutrient runoff.
 The outlet of the Yahara River sits at the east shore of the lake and runs south towards Lower Mud Lake before joining Lake Kegonsa.
 Goodland County Park on the western shore of the lake contains the only public beach on Lake Waubesa.

 Most of the phosphorus entering the lake each year comes from the upper lakes via the Yahara River, although summer phosphorus levels may also be driven by runoff within the watershed (McDonald & Lathrop, 2016).
+Efforts to reduce the sources of upstream runoff will reduce the amount of phosphorus entering the lake via the Yahara River outlet (83% of the average annual phosphorus load).

 The Yahara CLEAN plan for the Lake Waubesa Watershed calls for action to improve agricultural practices and improve control of construction erosion.
 Phosphorus reduction in the Lake Waubesa Watershed will come primarily from improving agricultural practices and improving control of construction erosion.